-Explore a few of the Art & Culture projects of which the DBDA has initiated, partnered, collaborated and/or organized.
+Explore a few of the art and culture projects of which the DBDA has initiated, organized, or partnered on.

 This DBDA project brought together Belmont Central art students, who under art teacher Anna Smith's leadership, cut and painted thousands of empty water bottles to create beauty out of what would otherwise be trash.
 Installation on the fence at the City's newly leased parking lot was with the assistance of member's of South Point High School's Color Guard and DBDA volunteers.
 This colorful public art attracted attention to the newly leased public parking option, helped to make the lot more appealing, imparted a recycle message, while furthering children's art education and community participation.

 In an effort to preserve our history, better assimilate newcomers into our City and enhance interest in preservation of our historic downtown buildings, the DBDA interviewed longtime residents and property owners, capturing their personal memories and unique family histories in audio recordings, developing this data into an interactive, self-guided history walk.
 In order to make this History Walk accessible to a large audience, the DBDA also developed a Belmont Go app supportive of multiple walks, tours and guides for the City.
 The Belmont Go app is available for free, just use the links below to download.

 The DBDA partnered with the City of Belmont to consult on subject matter and artist selection for the community participatory mural at the Mill Street Parking lot.
 The community was offered the opportunity during Garibaldi Fest to pick up a paint brush and fill in a color to the design that the artist had outlined.
 The spools visible on each end of the mural reference the City's textile heritage.
 This project built upon the DBDA's all volunteer, community created EcoBlooms art fence project of 2018 and brought further attention, participation and color to this newly leased public parking lot.